-These additional soil assessment actions are recommended to complete the evaluation of surface soils (0-6 in. depth) at the Laupahoehoe High & Elementary school:
+These additional soil assessment actions are recommended to complete the evaluation of surface soils (0-6 in. depth) at the Mountain View Elementary school site:

 1. Further investigation of pre-1978 building perimeters is recommended for the determination of lead concentrations in surface soils within 5 ft of building perimeters.
-Chlordane was detected at low levels in one building sample, and the school was constructed prior to the 1988 EPA ban of chlordane; therefore, chlordane analysis is recommended for building perimeter samples.
+Arsenic is also recommended for analysis given that it was detected in one sample above the total arsenic action level of 100 mg/kg and it is analyzed by the same analytical method.
+Chlordane was detected at low levels in building perimeter samples.
+Several buildings were constructed before the 1988 EPA ban of chlordane.
+Therefore, further investigation of building perimeters is recommended for the determination of chlordane concentrations in surface soils within 5 ft of pre-1988 building perimeters.
 Priority should be given to those buildings perimeters that are within or near a high activity area.
-Based on one elevated arsenic reading (ID 4) during the XRF screening, arsenic analysis is recommended along with lead and OCPs for building perimeter samples.